Back to Dealing with Cold Sores articles

 Where Do You Get Fever Blisters?

 The blisters associated with cold sores appear on the lips or the edges of the lips.
-If, however, the herpes simplex virus (HSV-1) is passed to other parts of the body, such as the nose, eyes or genitals, you may experience fever blisters there, too.
+If the herpes simplex virus is passed to other parts of the body, you may experience fever blisters in the nose, cheeks, fingers, or genitals.1

 Fever Blister